Old Polish: Detailed description of some endings and categories

 The modern Polish distinction in animacy in masculine declension was only beginning to appear in Old Polish.
 The most visible symptom of this trend was the use of the genitive of masculine animate nouns in the singular in place of the accusative.
 This was directly caused by the fact that the accusative of all masculine nouns used to be identical with the nominative, causing confusion as to which of two animate nouns was the subject and which the direct object due to free word order: Ociec kocha syn – "The father loves the son" or "The son loves the father".
 The use of the genitive for the direct object solves this issue: Ociec kocha syna – unambiguously "The father loves the son".
 Such forms are ubiquitous already in the oldest monuments of the language, although exceptions still happen occasionally.

 The Proto-Slavic language had a variant cluster -ev-/-ov-, which occurred in some suffixes, such as the dative singular, nominative plural and genitive plural of masculine nouns.
 While in the proto-language -ev- regularly occurred after soft consonants, and the equivalent -ov- – after hard consonants, in Old Polish this variance was disrupted.
 There came a tendency to regularize one of them, and so southern Poland: Lesser Poland and Silesia, generalize -ow- to all positions, while Greater Poland generalizes -ew-.
 Masovia until the 15th century used -ew- as in Greater Poland, but a subsequent rapid expansion of -ow- almost completely replaces -ew- in the next century.
 Eventually the forms with -ow- have made their way to the literary language: Modern Polish -ów, -owie and -owi.

-Feminine endings of the dative and locative plural had two variants: older endings with a long vowel -ām and -āch, and younger endings with a short vowel – -am i -ach.
+Feminine endings of the dative and locative plural had two variants: older endings with a long vowel -ām and -āch, and younger endings with a short vowel – -am and -ach.
 The shortening might have been caused either by frequent usage, or by leveling of the suffix to the nominative singular -a.